-Achimostawinan Games will take part in an IIF residency from May to June, 2018 hosted onsite at the Indigenous Futures Cluster, Concordia University.
+Achimostawinan Games took part in an IIF residency from May to June, 2018 hosted onsite at the Indigenous Futures Cluster, Concordia University.

 Achimostawinan Games is a majority-Indigenous group dedicated to creating video games for Indigenous people by Indigenous people.
 Its members include: